Storage Read/Write Test

 Storage speed testing measures browser storage performance by executing read and write operations:

-1. IndexedDB Write: Tests writing multiple items to IndexedDB
+1. IndexedDB Write: Tests writing 1,000 items (1 KB each) to IndexedDB

-4. localStorage Read: Measures reading from localStorage
+4. localStorage Read: Measures reading 100 items from localStorage

 What is IndexedDB vs localStorage?